thumnail

 You can either buy the Mac mini M2 with 8-core CPU, 10-core GPU and up to 24 GB of unified memory or the Mac mini M2 Pro with up to 12-core CPU, 19-core GPU and up to 32 GP unified memory.
 The M2 one is relatively affordable and can work efficiently with any desktop.

-Download Xcode 15, an Integrated Development Environment (IDE), from the Mac app store to access the latest version of Swift (to write codes).
-You can design, code, test and publish your app using Xcode.
+Download Xcode 15, an Integrated Development Environment (IDE), from the Mac App Store to access the latest version of Swift (to write code).
+You can design, code, test ,and publish your app using Xcode.
 You can create iPhone and iPad apps with the Apple Xcode.

 It’s time to address the hottest question of the decade: how to become an iOS app developer?
 Here is a reliable step-by-step guide to getting started as an iOS developer: